A Short Guide to Opportunities in Robotics at IIT

 of Genoa in northern

-Italy.
-It has a very large presence in robotics research—so large
+IIT has a very large presence in robotics research, and is the home of

 If you are looking for opportunities to study robotics, or to work at IIT,

-then you have two main sources of information:
+then you have three main sources of information:

 IIT is not a degree-awarding body.
 Therefore, all students who work at